InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/share-your-code-to-get-more-done.md

 ## Problem

-* Developers do not realize that they can get more done by taking advantage of Inner Sourcing
+* Developers do not realize that they can get more done by taking advantage of InnerSource
-* Developers continue to work in their silo or alone and never take the time invest in moving to Inner Sourcing
+* Developers continue to work in their silo or alone and never take the time invest in moving to InnerSource
 * Project Teams need a compelling reason to invest some time to make the change

 ## Context